Blazze23/redux-counter/README.md

+# Simple React Redux Counter

+This is a simple counter app, where you can increment counter, decrement, increase by 10, decrease by 5 and also toggle counter.

+This app was built in React 18, and it uses Redux for store state management.

+Live preview of this app is available at:

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).